 - Teaching your child to be a part of the community will help them to value themselves, understand their importance, and be happy.
 More about this in the Good Parenting Skills List below, see Stay Teach Them To Give Back.

-- A great way to encourage independence is to give your child chores and set clear expectations for your child.
+- You don’t wan to be a helicopter parent.
+A great way to encourage independence is to give your child chores and set clear expectations for your child.
 More about this in the Good Parenting Skills List below, see Give Them Responsibilities.

 - Good manners will serve your child well in school and in getting ahead in their career in the future.
 Close friendships will help your child to be happy and well adjusted as well as help them relate to co-workers and potential mates.
 More about this in the Good Parenting Skills List below, see Teach Them Social Skills.